Statement from the Chief Justice of the Supreme Court and Chief Judge of the County Court

-The Courts have applied similar processes employed in the COVID-safe resumption of criminal jury trials in Melbourne, adapted to local conditions.
+These works will enable jurors and other participants in criminal trials to be physically distanced, by extending jury boxes and moving the location of existing furniture.
+The Courts will apply similar processes employed in the COVID-safe resumption of criminal jury trials in Melbourne, adapted to local conditions.

 The plans ensure public health requirements are met while addressing the needs of regional communities in accessing all Victorian courts.

-The Courts have already resumed in-person hearings in non-jury criminal and civil matters in several regional court locations where Supreme and County Court matters are heard as well as continuing hearings using remote technology where appropriate.
+The Courts have already begun to resume in-person hearings in non-jury criminal and civil matters in several regional court locations where Supreme and County court matters are heard.

 The process of listing individual cases is ongoing and the Courts will be engaging with the profession and other court users as arrangements are finalised at each location.